The Addams Family (1991 film): Plot

 Gomez Addams laments the 25-year absence of his brother Fester, who disappeared after the two had a falling-out.
-Gomez's lawyer Tully Alford owes money to loan shark/con artist Abigail Craven, and notices that her adopted son Gordon closely resembles Fester.
-Tully proposes that Gordon pose as Fester to infiltrate the Addams household and find the hidden vault where they keep their vast riches.
+Gomez's lawyer Tully Alford owes money to loan shark and con artist Abigail Craven, and notices that her adopted son Gordon closely resembles Fester.
+He proposes that Gordon pose as Fester to infiltrate the Addams household and find the hidden vault where they keep their vast riches.

 Tully and his wife Margaret attend a séance at the Addams home led by Grandmama in which the family tries to contact Fester's spirit.
-Gordon arrives, posing as Fester, while Abigail poses as a German psychiatrist named Dr. Greta Pinder-Schloss and tells the family that Fester had been lost in the Bermuda Triangle for the past 25 years until she found him in some tuna nets.
+Gordon arrives, posing as Fester, while Abigail poses as the German psychiatrist Dr. Greta Pinder-Schloss.
+She tells the family that Fester had been lost in the Bermuda Triangle for the past 25 years until she found him in some tuna nets.
 Gomez, overjoyed to have "Fester" back, takes him to the family vault to view home movies from their childhood.
-Gordon learns the reason for the brothers' falling-out: Gomez was jealous of Fester's success with women, and wooed the conjoined twins Flora and Fauna Amor away from him out of envy.
+Gordon learns that Gomez was jealous of Fester's success with women, and wooed the conjoined twins Flora and Fauna Amor away from him out of envy, resulting in their dispute.

 Gomez starts to suspect that "Fester" is an impostor when he is unable to recall important details about their past.
 Gordon attempts to return to the vault, but is unable to get past a booby trap.
 Gomez's wife Morticia reminds "Fester" of the importance of family among the Addamses and of their vengeance against those who cross them.
-Fearing that the family is getting wise to their con, Abigail (under the guise of Dr. Pinder-Schloss) convinces Gomez that his suspicions are due to displacement.
+Fearing that the family is getting wise to their con, Abigail convinces Gomez that his suspicions are due to displacement.